Which of the following is NOT a primary function of the integumen... | Channels for Pearson+

 1

-Step 1: Begin by identifying the primary functions of the integumentary system.
+Step 1: Begin by reviewing the primary functions of the integumentary system.
 The integumentary system includes the skin, hair, nails, and associated glands.
-Its main roles are protection, sensation, thermoregulation, and synthesis of certain compounds like vitamin D.
+Its main roles are protection, sensation, thermoregulation, and synthesis of vitamin D.

-Step 3: Evaluate 'Protection against pathogens.'
-The integumentary system acts as a physical barrier, preventing harmful microorganisms from entering the body, making this a primary function.
+Step 3: Consider 'Sensation of touch.'
+The integumentary system contains sensory receptors that detect stimuli such as pressure, temperature, and pain, making this a primary function.

-Step 4: Consider 'Sensation of touch.'
-The skin contains sensory receptors that detect stimuli such as pressure, temperature, and pain, making this another primary function.
+Step 4: Evaluate 'Regulation of body temperature.'
+The integumentary system helps regulate body temperature through mechanisms like sweating and vasodilation or vasoconstriction of blood vessels in the skin.

-Step 5: Examine 'Production of blood cells.'
+Step 5: Examine 'Production of red blood cells.'
 This is not a function of the integumentary system.
-Blood cell production occurs in the bone marrow, which is part of the skeletal system, not the integumentary system.
+Red blood cells are produced in the bone marrow, which is part of the skeletal system, not the integumentary system.

 Watch next